-- C. Non-conforming structures may be maintained, repaired, renovated, or remodeled to the extent that non-conformance with the standards and regulations of this Program is not Increased; provided that nonconforming development, which is moved any distance, must be brought into conformance with the requirements of this Program. - D. The expansion of a nonconforming use may be permitted as a conditional use provided that the expansion does not result in new structures that are nonconforming or result in an increase in the nonconformity of existing structures. - E. The expansion of a nonconforming building or structure that contains a conforming use may be permitted as a conditional use, provided that the enlargement does not increase the extent of non-conformity by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses. - F. A nonconforming single family residence damaged by any means, other than by a purposeful act of demolition by the owner or his agent, may be reconstructed to those configurations existing immediately prior to the time the structure was damaged, so long as restoration is completed within one year of the date of final resolution of all legal actions ensuing from the damage.
-Non-conforming structures other than single family residences which are damaged to an extent not exceeding seventy-five percent replacement cost of the original structure may be reconstructed in the same manner as set forth above for single family residences provided the restoration is completed within one year of all legal actions ensuing from the damage.
+- C. Non-conforming structures may be maintained, repaired, renovated, or remodeled to the extent that non-conformance with the standards and regulations of this Program is not increased; provided, that nonconforming development, which is moved any distance, must be brought into conformance with the requirements of this Program. - D. The expansion of a nonconforming use may be permitted as a conditional use; provided, that the expansion does not result in new structures that are nonconforming or result in an increase in the nonconformity of existing structures. - E. The expansion of a nonconforming building or structure that contains a conforming use may be permitted as a conditional use, provided that the enlargement does not increase the extent of non-conformity by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses.

-- G. A structure for which a variance has been issued shall be considered a legal nonconforming structure and the requirements of this section shall apply as they apply to preexisting nonconformities. - H. A structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a conditional use permit.
+- F. A nonconforming single family residence damaged by any means, other than by a purposeful act of demolition by the owner or his agent, may be reconstructed to those configurations existing immediately prior to the time the structure was damaged, so long as restoration is completed within one year of the date of final resolution of all legal actions ensuing from the damage.
+Non-conforming structures other than single family residences which are damaged to an extent not exceeding seventy-five percent replacement cost of the original structure may be reconstructed in the same manner as set forth above for single family residences provided the restoration is completed within one year of the date of final resolution of all legal actions ensuing from the date of final resolution of all legal actions ensuing from the date of final resolution for the restoration is completed within one year of the date of final resolution of all legal actions ensuing from the damage. - G. A structure for which a variance has been issued shall be considered a legal nonconforming structure and the requirements of this section shall apply as they apply to preexisting nonconformities. - H. A structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a conditional use permit.

-15.04.150 Property Rights.
+16.04.150 Property Rights.